 Welcome to Year 3!

-In Year 3, as we welcome the children into our school in the Autumn term, we fly ‘Up, Up and Away’ to explore the wider world.
-We will use key fiction and non-fiction texts to sequence our journey around the world and learn more about continents, seas, capital cities, famous landmarks and how life and cultures differ around the world.
+In year 3, as we welcome the children into our school in the autumn term, we fly ‘Up, Up and Away’ to explore other countries.
+We will use key texts to sequence our journey around Europe and learn more about other nations.

 There will be plenty of opportunities for the children to develop their understanding of our school values through working together in groups to develop their community spirit; helping the children to become more independent learners.

-During the Spring term, the ‘Ancient Footsteps’ theme will be driven by learning about the Stone Age, Bronze Age and Iron Age eras.
-The children will access this learning through hands on activities such as using fires to cook, making tools and visiting local areas that show how and why communities developed and evolved during this time.
+During the spring term, the ‘Ancient Footsteps’ theme will be driven by learning about the Stone Age, Bronze Age and Iron Age eras.
+The children will access this learning through role-play and hands on activities such as using fires to cook and making tools in our Forest School environment.
 There will be numerous opportunities for the children to compare life as it changed for communities during these prehistoric times; how communities worked together and what happened if they did not.
 We will also use key non-fiction and fiction texts to guide our reading and writing skills throughout the term.

 Mrs. Karen Wise